 Arriving by air.
 Basel has an airport with easy bus and train connections to town.
 Automated ticket machines for both bus and train are outside the airport.
 Both bus and train will take you to Basel SBB, the main train station, which is also a hub for local transportation.

-There's also direct train service to Basel SBB from the Zurich airport.
+There's also direct train service from the Zurich airport and from Paris.

 Checking in.
 There's a welcome booth just outside the Basel SBB station where you can buy tickets for Art Basel.
 The staff will be able to give you a map showing where to find Art Basel, your hotel, and a couple satellite fairs - enough to get you started.
 The staff speak fluent English (and German and French).

 Most people will be able to see the entire Art Basel show in a day if they arrive by noon and stick with it.

 Local transportation.
 Your hotel will give you a transportation pass good for buses and trams, and travel around Basel will be easy with the pass.
 You’ll probably need two maps, one showing the tram system and one with more detail showing the streets.
 But there’s no need to buy a city map; maps are freely available almost everywhere.

 Hotels.
 In past years it has been possible to find a room right before the event, but your choices will be limited.
 The earlier you book, the better your choices will be.
 If you want something inexpensive, you'll need to book at least a month ahead.

 Covid certification.
 In 2021 you had to register more than a week in advance to be cleared to enter Switzerland.

 Using English.
 In multiple trips I have met only one shopkeeper who didn’t speak English.
 Everyone else, both on the street and in businesses, young and old, were courteous and eager to help me find my way around town.
 In English.
 You should have no trouble getting around, even if English is your only language.